Trump Unloads On U.S. Intelligence Community In Latest Twitter Meltdown: ‘Are We Living In Nazi Germany?’

 “The Kremlin does not have compromising information about Trump,” said Kremlin spokesperson Dmitry Peskov, according to the Washington Post.
 “It’s a total hoax, absolute fabrication and utter nonsense.
 The Kremlin does not collect compromising information.”

-[Featured image by Evan Vucci/Shutterstock]
+[Featured Image by Evan Vucci/Shutterstock]